Von Richter reaction: Reaction mechanism

 Several reasonable mechanisms were proposed and refuted by mechanistic data before the currently accepted one, shown below, was proposed in 1960 by Rosenblum on the basis of 15N labeling experiments.

 First, the cyanide attacks the carbon ortho to the nitro group.
-This is followed by ring closing via nucleophilic attack on the cyano group, after which the imidate intermediate is rearomatized.
-Ring opening via nitrogen–oxygen bond cleavage gives an ortho-nitroso benzamide, which recyclizes to give a compound containing a nitrogen–nitrogen bond.
-Elimination of water gives a cyclic azoketone, which undergoes nucleophilic attack by hydroxide to give a tetrahedral intermediate.
-This intermediate collapses with elimination of the azo group to yield an aryldiazene with an ortho carboxylate group, which extrudes nitrogen gas to afford the anionic form of the observed benzoic acid product, presumably through the generation and immediate protonation of an aryl anion intermediate.
+This is followed by ring closure via nucleophilic attack on the cyano group, after which the imidate intermediate is rearomatized.
+Ring opening via nitrogen–oxygen bond cleavage yields an ortho-nitroso benzamide, which recyclizes to form a compound containing a nitrogen–nitrogen bond.
+Elimination of water produces a cyclic azoketone, which undergoes nucleophilic attack by hydroxide to form a tetrahedral intermediate.
+This intermediate collapses with the elimination of the azo group to yield an aryldiazene with an ortho carboxylate group, which extrudes nitrogen gas to afford the anionic form of the observed benzoic acid product, presumably through the generation and immediate protonation of an aryl anion intermediate.
 The product is isolated upon acidic workup.

 Subsequent mechanistic studies have shown that the subjection of independently prepared ortho-nitroso benzamide and azoketone intermediates to von Richter reaction conditions afforded the expected product, lending further support to this proposal.